The Brighton to Portsmouth line of the LBSCR: Extending to Chichester

 Proposals came forward for a Brighton and Chichester Railway, and it was supported by the London and Brighton Railway, which agreed to work the line when it was ready.
-The Brighton and Chichester Railway got its authorising Act on 4 July 1844.
+The Brighton and Chichester Railway got its authorising act of Parliament, the Brighton and Chichester Railway Act 1844 (7 & 8 Vict. c. lxvii), on 4 July 1844.
 Authorised share capital was £300,000 on the basis of building a double track formation but only laying a single track.
 The London and Brighton Railway was empowered to purchase the line.
 Among the stations were Littlehampton, Arundel and Bognor, all some distance from the communities in their name and all replaced by stations on other lines later on.

 The bridge over the River Arun at "Arundel" (later Ford) had to be made capable of being opened and providing a 60 feet clear passage for vessels on the river; a structure with two sliding and turning spans was installed.
 On the eastern shore a structure was located on tracks running at right angles to the railway.
 To open the bridge, this structure was moved laterally, to the south, making a space immediately to the east of the main bridge structure.
 This was a balanced beam 144 feet long, on a wheeled carriage, and could now be moved eastwards on its own wheels into the gap now created.
 The main structure was timber, weighing 70 tons, and the bridge was made for a single track only.
 Two men and a boy were said to be capable of opening and closing the bridge.

 The line was opened in stages: from Shoreham to Worthing on 24 November 1845; from Worthing to "Littlehampton" (Lyminster) on 16 March 1846; and from there to Chichester on 8 June 1846.

 Formation of the London, Brighton and South Coast Railway

 The London and Brighton Railway had been independent of neighbouring railway companies, and often on difficult terms with them.
 However the advantages of combination became increasingly clear, and this led to the formation of the London, Brighton and South Coast Railway, by the amalgamation of the London and Brighton Railway and the London and Croydon Railway.
 Three other companies were absorbed into the new LBSCR: the Croydon and Epsom Railway, the Brighton, Lewes and Hastings Railway, and the Brighton and Chichester Railway.
-The creation of the LBSCR was authorised by Act of 27 July 1846; its aggregate authorised share capital was £5,581,000.
+The creation of the LBSCR was authorised by the London and Brighton Railway Act 1846 (9 & 10 Vict. c. cclxxxii) of 27 July 1846; its aggregate authorised share capital was £5,581,000.